ReadableRegex/readableRegex/README.md

 Test edge cases and different scenarios to ensure the function behaves with different inputs for each parameter.

+Tests are configured to run on every push and pull requests for every branch using a Node Github Workflow that builds and runs tests.

 ### Running tests